In this issue:

 Contributing to this issue:

-Glen Arnold (Nutrient Management Field Specialist), Mark Badertscher (Hardin), Debbie Brown (Shelby), Bruce Clevenger (Defiance), Sam Custer (Darke), Mike Gastier (Huron), Ron Hammond (Entomology), Jason Hartschuh (Crawford), Sarah Noggle (Paulding) (Paulding), Les Ober (Geauga), Pierce Paul (Plant Pathology), Eric Richer (Fulton), Greg LaBarge (Agronomy Field Specialist), Rory Lewandowski (Wayne)
+Glen Arnold (Nutrient Management Field Specialist), Mark Badertscher (Hardin), Debbie Brown (Shelby), Sam Custer (Darke), Mike Gastier (Huron), Mary Griffith (Greene), Jason Hartschuh (Crawford), Ed Lentz (Hancock), Mark Loux (Weed Science), Sarah Noggle (Paulding), Les Ober (Geauga), Steve Prochaska (Agronomy Field Specialist), Eric Richer (Fulton), Adam Shepard (Fayette), Mark Sulc (Forages)

 Information presented above and where trade names are used, they are supplied with the understanding that no discrimination is intended and no endorsement by Ohio State University Extension is implied.
 Although every attempt is made to produce information that is complete, timely, and accurate, the pesticide user bears responsibility of consulting the pesticide label and adhering to those directions.

 Ohio State University Extension embraces human diversity and is committed to ensuring that all research and related educational programs are available to clientele on a nondiscriminatory basis without regard to race, color, religion, sex, age, national origin, sexual orientation, gender identity or expression, disability, or veteran status.
 This statement is in accordance with United States Civil Rights Laws and the USDA.